 The results of careful interventional studies began to appear in the 1980s.
 The outcomes were, as expected, scattered; some found linkages between fat consumption and heart disease, some didn’t.
 Some studies found a reduced risk of heart disease with increased fat consumption.
 This is all as expected if there was a small, or no, effect.
 Rather than chew through the history of these studies, which, trust me, would not be illuminating, I have let professionals do the digesting, so to speak, by meta-analysis.

-One of the most respected entities for resolving complex questions about human health is Cochrane.
+One of the most respected entities for resolving complex questions about human health is The Cochrane Collaboration.
 Cochrane is a huge, non-governmental, international, network of scientists and physicians who periodically undertake large-scale analyses of medical questions.
 In 2001, this organisation summarised studies of the effects of reduced or modified fat consumption on the incidence of cardiovascular disease, or mortality from heart disease or all causes.
 This review was updated and enlarged in 2011, when it included subjects from 48 interventional studies (1).
 Finally there was some solid evidence for the effects of fats on heart health; but the conclusion was not exactly what the fat hypothesis predicted.
 Replacing saturated fat with unsaturated fats, when done in the context of a more comprehensive dietary plan, or care intervention, did reduce the risk of heart disease somewhat (for men, but not women).
 However, replacing the calories derived from saturated fat with protein or carbohydrate (i.e., a low-fat diet) did not.
 Finally, modifying fat intake (either reducing fat, or replacing saturated fats with unsaturated fats or protein) had no effect on mortality, either from heart disease or from all causes.

 PLAIN LANGUAGE SUMMARY OF THE 2011 COCHRANE REPORT (Partial)